-“We are so close to finding it,” Celeron stated, eyes bulging out of his face and shimmering with ambition.
+“We are so close,” Celeron stated, with eyes bulging out of their sockets and shimmering with ambition.
 “When the project is finally completed, we will have untold power – the likes of which have never been seen in the galaxy.
-So, what is the setback then, Kiara?
-What is it that’s standing in our way?”
+Ha!
+So, what are we waiting for?
+Is there a setback, Kiara?”

 “Precisely,” Celeron continued, “The program operates on things that are predictable.
-The only obstacle now standing in our way is anything but predictable – humans.”
+The only is that the obstacle now standing in our way is anything but predictable – humans.”

-“Yes, they have the frustrating habit of throwing all logic, reason, and common sense out the window if something is important enough to them.
+“Yes, they have the frustrating habit of throwing all logic and reason out the window if something is important enough to them.
 We haven’t yet found a formula to accurately predict their behaviour – even when only given the smallest of choices.”

-“How will we fix the program, Kiara?
-If humans do not operate like other species in this galaxy, they will ruin everything because we won’t be able to control them,” Celeron complained, tired of putting effort into a project that seemed to be going nowhere.
+“How will we fix this program, Kiara?
+If humans do not operate like other species in the galaxy, they will ruin everything because we won’t be able to control them,” Celeron complained, tired of putting effort into a project that seemed to be going nowhere.